 Open to any student, the 18-credit Minor in Public Health provides students with basic knowledge about the social and economic determinants of health as well as how to promote healthier behaviors among different populations.
 Because health is always a hot topic in the news, and healthcare is one of the nation’s largest employment sectors, a public health minor is relevant not only to students in health-related majors such as biology or psychology, but also to those in communications and journalism, political science, history, business, education, and many others.

-MPH in Public Health, Community Health Education Concentration
+Masters in Public Health, Community Health Education Concentration

 The 42-credit Master of Public Health program prepares culturally and professionally competent leaders in community health education by providing an interdisciplinary academic and experiential program with a focus on social justice.
 The program accepts students with a variety of undergraduate degrees and professional backgrounds, including science, health, the arts, history, communications, law and more.